drs-11/gsoc-proposal/README.md

     i. iterate through slots
     ii. if slot accepts the item       // assuming this feature is implemented after item filter
         a. export the item
-        b. update the parameter value of the feed's batch
+        b. call slot.batch.update() to update paramter value
-        c. if batch's parameter val exceeds constraint
+        c. call slot.batch.should_trigger() to check if parameter value has exceeded constraint
-            1. close and start a new batch of the feed iii. continue slot iteration till complete
+            1. if True, close and start a new batch of the feed
+            2. else, continue the iteration iii. continue slot iteration till complete
 ```